 Tim and Diana put together a plan for each type of office, whether it be an executive, administrator or director workspace.
 Each staff member was able to make personalized selections from a predetermined menu of options for their space.
 This sense of choice really helped create excitement around the project for everyone.

-The design plan was revised three times to make sure it was perfect for their team.
+The design plan had three revisions to make sure it was perfect for their team.
 Along with furniture suggestions, Tim and Diana also advised on interior office standards and decorative elements, such as using opera posters and special costumes as art pieces.
-This way when the opera gives tours or welcomes visitors into the space, their history and mission is what stands out.
+This way when the opera gives tours or welcomes visitors into the space, their history and mission are what stands out.